DanilKrivonos/FunFun/README.md

 ## **Ussages example:**

-FunFun use three different types of ITS region input: ITS1, ITS2 and 18S+ITS1+5.8S+ITS2+28S (Concatenate).
+FunFun use three different types of ITS region input: ITS1, ITS2 and 18S+ITS1+5.8S+ITS2+28S (Full size ITS cluster).
 Also you can change model parameters: K neighbours and ε neighborhood limit.
 The output file is tsv tabl, when first column is orthology group and second is representation.

 ```
 funfun -ITS example/its2.fasta -type its2